Next post.

 Outnabout - probably pickin’ up groceries and stoppin’ by the post office.

-other spellings: out and about, out ’n’ about, and out-n-about
+variations: out and about, out ’n’ about, out-n-about

 ★ If someone’s outnabout, you probably won’t catch ’em sittin’ still - they’re on the move. ★